ohjonah/selfie-spots/README.md

 # MVP Technical Requirements:
 * Be able to pull and aggregate popular spots by hashtag and location from IG API
 * Display pulled data on maps using gMaps API

-* Be able to save user favorites
+# Stretch Goals
+* Saving favorite spots.
-* Stretch: History - User is able to check where they've already taken selfies
+* History - User is able to check where they've already taken selfies
-* Stretch: View public selfies at selfie-spots
+* View public selfies at selfie-spots

 # User Stories:
 * As a **user**,